 taken in the last five (5) years.

-- Satisfactory COMPASS assessment test results in reading, writing, and math
+- Satisfactory Accuplacer assessment test results in reading, writing, and math

 (these are administered by NIACC).